 The number of eligible countries and languages supported by the CLEA is subject to change based on future budget allocations and U.S. Department of State priorities.

 Eligibility and Requirements for Applicants

-For the 2022-23 academic year, the CLEA competition is open to semi-finalists for the Fulbright Study/Research and ETA awards to Egypt, India, Indonesia, Jordan, Morocco, and Russia.
+For the 2022-23 academic year, the CLEA competition is open to semi-finalists for the Fulbright Study/Research and ETA awards to Egypt, India, Indonesia, Jordan, Morocco, Russia, and Taiwan MA partnership awards.